 - doing different leader roles in the house.”

 Elijah has begun to really settle in.
-Here are three of his favourite things about living in a Teaching Family Model home.
+Here are 3 of his favourite things about living in a Teaching Family Model home.

 1. Calming spaces for reflection and focus: his bedroom and sensory room